voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 Typically, the customer journey unfolds through the following key steps:

-- **[Qualification](ref:check-eligibility)** - occasionally, you may wish to display to a customer vouchers, promotions, and campaigns they qualify for, considering customer attributes and the current contents of their shopping cart.
+- **[Qualification](ref:check-eligibility)** – occasionally, you may wish to display to a customer vouchers, promotions, and campaigns they qualify for, considering customer attributes and the current contents of their shopping cart.
 Voucherify's Qualifications API assists in suggesting relevant promotions and coupons within the specific customer and order context, offering filtering options based on campaign category and hierarchy.

-- **[Publication](ref:create-publication)** - it involves associating a code with a specific customer.
+- **[Publication](ref:create-publication)** – involves associating a code with a specific customer.
 Typically, code distribution occurs through publications to your customers.
 Once the code is delivered to a customer, it becomes visible in their profile in Voucherify.

-- **[Validation](ref:validate-stacked-discounts)** - verifies the eligibility of the selected discounts and calculates the final price.
+- **[Validation](ref:validate-stacked-discounts)** – verifies the eligibility of the selected discounts and calculates the final price.

-- **[Redemption](ref:redeem-stacked-discounts)** - redeems a combination of vouchers, promotion tiers, and promotion stacks.
+- **[Redemption](ref:redeem-stacked-discounts)** – redeems a combination of vouchers, promotion tiers, and promotion stacks.

-**The described process applies to any type of discount, regardless of voucher type or discount effect.**
+**The described process applies to any type of discount, regardless of the voucher type or discount effect.**

-## Use Cases
+## Use cases

-We will guide you through the most commonly used scenarios that involve the API calls mentioned above:
+In this section, you will learn the most commonly used scenarios that involve the API calls mentioned above:

 1. Redeeming voucher codes,
 2. Checking promotion eligibility during checkout,